 This involves building relationships with leads, providing them with information about your product or service, and answering any questions they may have.
 It’s also important to identify any objections they may have and address them head-on.
 Only then can you close the sale and convert a lead into a customer.

-The role marketing plays in the lead process
+What role does marketing play in lead generation?

 Marketing’s role in lead generation is to create awareness for the product or service and drive traffic to the website or landing pages.
 They do this through various marketing channels such as content marketing, search engine optimization (SEO), paid advertising, social media, email marketing, and events.